SUSTAINABILITY

 The Reckless Abandon Boutique actively considers the environment in which we live to be of utmost importance.
 With an affinity for the ocean, creating and maintaining sustainable practices are in the forefront of my mind and affect every decision I make, regardless of profitability.
 For this reason I actively encourage you to be mindful of your purchases, and please only buy it if you absolutely love it!
 That way it will always be worn, and/ or passed down to others.

-There are many little things I do to be environmentally friendly and I'm open to learning more.
+There are many little things I do to support the environment, and I'm open to learning more.
 First and foremost: fabric.
 Polyester, nylon, and vinyl (aka 'vegan leather') is plastic.
 They are non-biodegradable and therefore not sustainable.

-While I'd like to sell 100% Australian made products - preferably locally made products to save on jet fuel - an argument for the environment over politics will have the environment come first.
+While I'd like to sell 100% Australian made products - preferably locally made products to save on jet fuel - an argument for the environment over politics will have the environment win every time.
 For example, I would choose a 100% cotton dress made in China, over a similar dress made in Australia from polyester.
-Of course, the environmental cost of shipping also has to be weighed in this equation, along with the quality of cotton produced, and whether or not the pesticides used on the farm and/ or the fabric dying practices aren't killing livestock, contaminating groundwater and/ or causing intergenerational illnesses within villages.
+Of course, the environmental cost of shipping also has to be weighed in this equation, along with other factors, such as quality of the cotton produced, pesticide use, and fabric dying practices, which can destroy livestock, contaminate groundwater and/ or cause intergenerational illnesses within villages.

 https://www.youtube.com/watch?v=rwp0Bx0awoE